 I am never quite sure why people insist that the Indian democracy is so great.
 To me it appears to be the greatest curse imposed on India from up on high.
 It is totally politically (sic) incorrect to take this view, of course.
 But I don’t apologize for believing so and I am convinced that the Indian voter is corrupt.

-item on lessons from India’s elections which got me thinking.
+Rajesh Jain’s blog has an item on lessons from India’s elections which got me thinking.
 The claim made by Shekhar Gupta of the Indian Express is that India’s voter has become smart.

 Compared to whom?
 I ask.
 Compared to Shekhar Gupta?